Do I Need a Diploma in Public Service Interpreting to be a NHS Interpreter?

 What qualifications do you need to be an interpreter?

 To be an effective interpreter, it is not enough to be bilingual or a member of the NHS or medical practice staff.
 As a result of the quality and confidentiality requirements that exist in the healthcare environment, anyone wishing to be considered as a professional interpreter has to have some qualifications on file.
+Out with the NHS however, you are able to pursue a career in professional translation, and can equally hire an independent professional translator.

 According to the NHS itself, different kinds of interpreting have different requirements.
 Face-to-face real-time interpreting takes much more than just being fluent in both the originating and the target languages.